HVAC Training Shop is reader-supported. As an Amazon Associate, I earn from qualifying purchases.

 With a MERV 8 rating and mesh-reinforced construction, these filters block most household particles.
 Since they come in almost any size, these are my favorite pleated air filters to use.

-If you have allergies, get a filter with a MERV rating of about 10 to 12 to help relieve your symptoms.
+If you are susceptible to allergens, then you may want to use a filter with a MERV rating of about 10 to 12.

 Sometimes particles such as pollen, pet dander, and fine dust are able to sneak by your filter unless you get one with a higher MERV rating.